xAPPO/MQTT/README.md

 HE Dimmer Devices > MQTT

 click 'Update then and then 'Done'.
-The tpics should appear on MQTT under a top level homie/hubname/...

-These devices will now appear on MQTT under a top level homie/hubname/...  and update status changes  and be controllable from MQTT, using .../set appended topic.
+These devices will now appear on MQTT under a top level homie/hubname/... topic  and update with state changes  and also be controllable from MQTT, using .../set appended topic.

 NB: (update) It appears the 'Everything' dropdown is not publishing devices corerctly to homie so please use the individual drop down for the capabiliities where possible.